Trains halted, scores injured as Japan cleans up after strong quake

 The quake shook buildings in the Japanese capital Tokyo hundreds of kilometres (miles) away.

-Though hundreds of thousands of buildings lost electricity just after the quake, which struck at 11:08 p.m. local (14:08 GMT), by the next morning power had been restored to most.
+Though hundreds of thousands of buildings lost electricity just after the quake, which struck at 11:08 p.m. local (1408 GMT), power had been restored to most by Sunday morning.

 Several thousand households remained without water, though, and residents lined up with plastic jugs to receive water from trucks.